- ← Chapter 10. Developing with nix-shell

 11.2.
 Playing with the GC

-Before playing with the GC, first run the nix garbage collector once, so that we have a clean playground for our experiments:
+Before we begin we first run the nix garbage collector so that we have a clean setup for our experiments:

 $ nix-collect-garbage finding garbage collector roots... [...] deleting unused links... note: currently hard linking saves -0.00 MiB 1169 store paths deleted, 228.43 MiB freed

 If we run the garbage collector again it won't find anything new to delete, as we expect.
 After running the garbage collector, the nix store only contains paths with references from the GC roots.

 store path, and examine its GC root.
 The nix-store -q --roots